Jeremy Snyder

 As I grew ready to wrap up my time in South America and head on to new chapters of my Watson, I decided to finish my exploration of The Amazon by traveling along the length of the river by boat, from the Andes of Peru to the Atlantic in Brazil.

 I made the 2,570-mile journey In several stages over the course of about 3 weeks.
-I started with an overnight speed boat from Yurimaguas at the foot of the Andes in Peru back to Nauta, where I had been during my work with the Kukama.
+I started with an overnight speed boat from Yurimaguas at the foot of the Peruvian Andes back to Nauta, where I had been during my work with the Kukama.
 While there, I worked with Radio Ucamara and Wildlife Conservation Society again to help finish the Story Map I had started months ago.
-Then I carried on to Iquitos, the caught the ferry down to the triple boarder, where Brazil, Colombia, and Peru all meet around the Amazon (or Rio Solimões, as it's called in Brazil).
+Then I carried on to Iquitos and caught the ferry down to the triple boarder, where Brazil, Colombia, and Peru all meet around the Amazon (or Rio Solimões, as it's called in Brazil).
 From Tabatinga, Brazil I paid for a hammock spot on a 4-day cargo boat to Manaus, where the massive Rio Negro (itself the 7th largest river in the world) joins and nearly doubles the size of the river.
 After a few days in Manaus, I took another 5-day cargo boat trip to the Atlantic port city of Belém.

 The whole thing was an amazing look into how people and goods use the river as a major transport thoroughfare, and I finally got to fulfill a childhood dream of seeing the Amazon get so wide that the other bank is lost behind the curvature of the earth!